- Associate Professor

 - Rm 947, Run Run Shaw Tower, Centennial Campus, HKU

-Dr Tong King LEE is Associate Professor of Translation at the University of Hong Kong.
-He is NAATI Professional Translator, Member of the Chartered Institute of Linguists (UK), and Specialist at the Hong Kong Council for the Accreditation of Academic and Vocational Qualifications.
-Author of Applied Translation Studies (2018), Experimental Chinese Literature (2015), and Translating the Multilingual City (2013), and editor of the forthcoming Routledge Handbook of Translation and the City, he has wide-ranging interests in research and practice spanning applied linguistics, bilingual competence (for law, business, and corporate relations), translation studies, and comparative literature.
+Tong King LEE (LLM, PhD) is Associate Professor of Translation at the University of Hong Kong.
+He is a NAATI-Accredited Professional Translator, Chartered Linguist (Chartered Institute of Linguists, UK), and Specialist at the Hong Kong Council for the Accreditation of Academic and Vocational Qualifications.
+Author of Applied Translation Studies (2018), Experimental Chinese Literature (2015), and Translating the Multilingual City (2013), Lee has diverse interests in research and practice spanning applied linguistics and bilingual communication (for law, business, and corporate relations).

-- Translanguaging and Translation (with Mike Baynham) (Abingdon: Routledge.
+- Translation and Translanguaging (with M. Baynham) (Abingdon: Routledge.
 Forthcoming 2019)

 - Applied Translation Studies (London: Palgrave, 2018).
-Book review available here.
+Book review by N Francis.

 - Experimental Chinese Literature: Translation, Technology, Poetics (Leiden/Boston: Brill, 2015).
-Book review available here.
+Book reviews by AJ Carruthers, A Jaworski, and N Francis.

 - Translating the Multilingual City: Crosslingual Practices and Language Ideology (Oxford: Peter Lang, 2013).
 Featured as key text in Introducing Translation Studies (Fourth edition) by Jeremy Munday.
-Book review available here.
+Book review by M Baynham.

 - “Ideology”, in Mona Baker and Gabriela Saldanha (eds) Routledge Encyclopedia of Translation Studies (3rd edn) (Abingdon: Routledge.
 Forthcoming 2019).